cobbler/cobbler.github.io/manuals/2.2.3/3_-_Installing_Cobbler.md

 ---
-layout: default
+layout: manpage
-title: Cobbler - 2.2.3 Manual
+title: Installing Cobbler
 ---
-## Installing Cobbler
-This section of the manual will cover the basics of installing Cobbler on your system.

-## Section Topics:
-{% listdir directory:manuals/2.2.3/3 filter:* %}

 ## Installation And Basics

 Start here to learn about what Cobbler can do and how to set it up.